-6 best dumbbells for women, tested by a health and fitness editor in 2025
+Get stronger at home - 6 of the best dumbbells for women, tested by a fitness instructor

-The best dumbbells, tried and tested by us
+The best dumbbells, tried and tested by a fitness instructor

 Weight range: 4kg to 10kg

 I used these dumbbells for various exercises, including walking lunges, chest presses, and shoulder presses in my home workouts.
-I've got five sets currently and they take up a fair amount of space, but the KG etched on the head of the weight makes it very easy to spot which weight I'm using and the iron handle has a textured grip, so they feel very secure while using (even with sweaty palms).
-Otherwise, the design is very basic, which I like.
+I've got five sets currently, and they take up a fair amount of space, but the KG etched on the head of the weight makes it very easy to spot which weight I'm using.
+The iron handle has a textured grip, so they feel very secure while using (even with sweaty palms).
+My only complaint is that they mark fairly easily, being black in colour, but this rubs away easily after a quick buff with a cloth.

 Pros